Applications

 Later, ISO added a new level, SA 2½ (Very thorough blast cleaning), to provide a cheaper alternative to the highest level when near-perfect cleaning is not needed.

 Note: SA 2½ indicates how clean the metal is after blasting, but it says nothing about its roughness!
+More about surface roughness can be found here.

 Light blasting, also called ‘Sweep blasting’ or ‘Brush-off blasting’.